Skip to Content

 Bottom line: these are a solid, secure, good looking trail shoe that works for running, hiking, tooling around town, cycling, you name it.
 They’re right in the middle ground between a true barefoot shoe and something with a bit more support–but not cushion.
 They might take some getting used to, but in my opinion, barefoot style shoes are worth it.

 Wanna check them out for yourself?
 Take a look at all the sweet colors available?
-Find the women’s Merrell Trail Glove 6 here and the men’s here.
+Find the women’s Merrell Trail Glove 6 here (links to the newer 7) and the men’s here.

 And if you Have any questions about the Merrell Trail Glove 6, ask away!
 Now get out there, hit the trails, and wander on!